What Are My Rights and Responsibilities As a Student?

 Retain priority registration status

-There are two ways that eligible students may be denied services through ACE:
+There are two ways that eligible students may be denied services through DSPS:

 1. Lack of measurable progress